Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

   + Take a look at the kernel code.
 This code is compiled by the Vitis tools and transformed into an hardware description that the Vivado tool implements onto Xilinx devices.
 ***
 ## Build and Emulate with Vitis
-For each module of this tutorial, Vitis can be run via the GUI **or** at the command line (more convenient in the context of this tutorial:
+For each module of this tutorial, Vitis can be run via the GUI **or** at the command line (more efficient in the context of this tutorial):
 <details>
   <summary><b>Click to expand! (<code>Vitis GUI</code> instructions)</b></summary>